mhdxshahiq/voice_assist/README.md

 # voice_assist
-simple and basic code for voice assistant using python for beginner
+simple and basic code for voice assistants using python for beginners